 - Set SeqUrl to the URL of the logging server – https://logs.fusionPOS.com for production, or https://qa-logs.fusionPOS.com for QA.

 - Set SeqApiKey to the API key that was generated above.

 Save the file and restart the web site and application pool.

 Use your web browser to connect to the site and verify that it works.

-- The URL should reflect the full hostname of the site, appropriate to the site network, e.g. http://myserver or https://myserver.
+- The URL should reflect the full hostname of the site, e.g. https://POS01.fusionPOS.com.

-- If applicable, verify that HTTPS access is successful without SSL certificate errors.
+- Verify that HTTPS access is successful without SSL certificate errors.